Crax97/mecs/README.md

 Mecs is a small archetype-based entity component system meant to be kept as small as possible.
 It offers a simple C api, with a C++ wrapper for improved ease of use, RAII-based resource management and better type safety.

-A simple mecs application looks like this (taken from the `samples.cc` test):
+A simple mecs C application looks like this (taken from the `samples.cc` test):
 ```c
 #include "mecs/base.h"